Fat isn’t the problem, but sugar, stress, processed food, not enough good fats and not moving might be.

 On the other hand, when insulin levels fall within your body, you use fat for fuel.
 (Something you do want your body to be good at).

 HOW TO EAT LESS SUGAR

-The obvious sugar is easy to identify and cut out (or down, then out), but the hidden sugar in our diets is much harder.
+The obvious sugar is easy to identify and cut out (or down), but the hidden sugar in our diets is much harder.
 There is hidden sugar in everything from packaged meats like ham or sausage, to crisps, ketchup and cheese spread.

 So you have to get a little more attentive to the labels on your food: anything that ends in ‘ose’ is sugar.
 Dextrose, fructose, glucose, it’s all sugar.
-And if you see HFC (High Fructose Corn syrup) then run a mile in the opposite direction – this stuff is the evilest form of processed sugar you can consume.
+And if you see HFC (High Fructose Corn syrup) then definitely try to avoid.

 DON’T FRUIT AND FRUIT JUICE CONTAIN LOTS OF SUGAR?

 Fruit does contain natural sugar, in the form of fructose, BUT in whole fruit and vegetables (note ‘whole’ – if you consume just the juice then you’re missing out) it is mixed with vitamins, enzymes, phytonutrients, minerals, and fibre.
 All this goodness offsets most downsides of eating whole fruit in moderation.

 It’s not fructose itself which is a problem, but rather the massive doses of added fructose we consume in other, unnatural, processed foods – soft and fizzy drinks are the worst culprit here – they are packed with added fructose and this is what you need to avoid at all costs.

 Go easy on fruit juice too (pure water should be your thirst quencher of choice) and if it says ‘fruit drink’ or ‘contains real fruit juice’ then it probably has as much, or more, added sugar/fructose than the fizzy soft drinks!